 In the cult comic series Trencher, the title character fights a vampire named Dr. Tushman who lives on farts instead of blood, frequents a strip club where they only serve baked beans for his victims, and, when he's finished draining a victim, puts a fake butt over their real butt in order to cover up the bite marks.
 Trencher beats him by lighting a match.
 Yes, it is as ridiculous and immature as one would expect from Keith Giffen.

-In the horror series, Thirty Days Of Night Vampires, instead of just two neat, little fangs for canines, have entire mouthfuls of pointed teeth, like sharks.
+In the horror series, 30 Days of Night Vampires, instead of just two neat, little fangs for canines, have entire mouthfuls of pointed teeth, like sharks.
 Their bite transforms a victim into one of them unless the victim is immediately killed.
 They have superhuman strength sufficient to rip humans apart like phone books.
 They are also some of the most hostile vampires ever put to any medium, while still retaining a measure of individuality.
 Turning into a vampire in this series generally seems to entail degenerating into a dick.